portainer/agent/README.md

 ### Agent specific API

-The agent exposes the following endpoints:
+The agent also exposes the following endpoints:

-* `/agents` (*GET*): Returns the list of all the available agents in the cluster
+* `/agents` (*GET*): List all the available agents in the cluster
+* `/browse/ls` (*GET*): List the files available under a specific path on the filesystem
+* `/browse/get` (*GET*): Retrieve a file available under a specific path on the filesytem
+* `/browse/delete` (*DELETE*): Delete an existing file under a specific path on the filesytem
+* `/browse/rename` (*PUT*): Rename an existing file under a specific path on the filesytem
+* `/browse/put` (*POST*): Upload a file under a specific path on the filesytem
+* `/host/info` (*GET*): Get information about the underlying host system
+* `/ping` (*GET*): Returns a 204.
+Public endpoint that do not require any form of authentication

+Note: The `/browse/*` endpoints can be used to manage a filesystem.
+By default, it allows manipulation of files in Docker volumes (available under `/var/run/docker/volumes` when bind-mounted in the agent container) but can also manipulate files anywhere on the filesystem.
+To enable global filesystem manipulation support for these endpoints, the `CAP_HOST_MANAGEMENT` environment variable must be set to `1`.

+### Agent API version

+The agent API version is exposed via the `Portainer-Agent-API-Version` in each response of the agent.

 ## Security